About

 Dissertation

-My dissertation explores the implications of extreme weather events on various applied economics outcomes:
+My dissertation explores the implications of extreme weather events on natural resource outcomes:

 Academic Background

-• PhD in Agricultural Economics (Expected: 2026) — University of Kentucky
+- PhD Degree - Agricultural Economics — University of Kentucky

-• Visiting Graduate Student — University of California, Riverside
+- Visiting Researcher - Department of Public Policy — University of California, Riverside

 Technical Skills

-• Programming & Software: R, Python, Stata, ArcGIS, high-performance computing clusters
+- Programming & Software: R, Python, Stata, ArcGIS, Tableau, HTML, high-performance computing clusters

 Beyond Research